tnc/rac/README.md

     > git clone http://github.com/sofadesign/limonade.git lib/vendor/limonade

-Setup an Apache Virtual host or your Nginx to use the project's web folder as the document root
+Setup an Apache Virtual host or your Nginx to use the project's web folder as the document root.

+The admin console has been tested in the same server that runs the RabbitMQ process.

 ## Configuration ##